yeokm1/docs-to-pdf-converter/README.md

 DOC:<br>
 Generally ok but takes some time to convert..
 I notice that after conversion, the paragraph spacing tends to increase affecting your page layout.
-Conversion is done using docx4j to convert DOC to DOCX then to PDF.<br>
+Conversion is done using docx4j to convert DOC to DOCX then to PDF.
+Cannot use xdocreport once the DOCX data is obtained as the intermediate data structure is docx4j specific.<br>

 DOCX:<br>
 Very good results.
 Fast conversion too.
-Conversion is done using xdocreport library.<br>
+Conversion is done using xdocreport library as it seems faster and more accurate then docx4j.<br>

 PPT and PPTX:<br>
 Resulting file is a PDF comprising of a PNG embedded in each page.
 Should be good enough for printing.
 This is the limitation of the Apache POI and docx4j libraries.<br>